Policy Interest Rate in Serbia

 Serbia Interest Rate Data

-Central Bank remains on hold: At its meeting on 11 September, the National Bank of Serbia (NBS) decided to keep the key policy rate unchanged at 5.75%, where it has stood since September 2024.
-The decision was in line with market expectations.
+NBS keeps rates on hold: At its meeting on 7 May, the National Bank of Serbia (NBS) kept the key policy rate unchanged at 5.75%, where it has stood since September 2024.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Serbian interest rate projections.